Trevor Gott: Washington Nationals (2016–2018)

-Washington Nationals

 2016

-The Nationals assigned Gott to the Syracuse Chiefs in the Class AAA International League to start the 2016 season.
+The Nationals assigned Gott to the Syracuse Chiefs in the Triple–A International League to start the 2016 season.
 He went on the seven-day disabled list on June 6 with elbow inflammation, and remained out of action until July 25, when he was sent to the Gulf Coast League Nationals of the rookie-level Gulf Coast League for a rehabilitation assignment.
 Gott took the loss in his only appearance for the Gulf Coast League Nationals, giving up two earned runs and striking out two in two innings pitched.
-On July 27, he reported to the Auburn Doubledays of the Class A-Short Season New York-Penn League to continue his rehabilitation assignment and made one appearance for them, giving up an earned run and striking out two in two innings of work.
+On July 27, he reported to the Auburn Doubledays of the Low–A New York-Penn League to continue his rehabilitation assignment and made one appearance for them, giving up an earned run and striking out two in two innings of work.
 Gott was reactivated to play for Syracuse August 1.
 Overall, Gott made 33 appearances for Syracuse in 2016, pitching 39 1/3 innings, posting a record of 3–3 and an ERA of 4.35, striking out 31, walking 13, and recording one save in three opportunities.

 After major-league rosters expanded to 40 men, the Nationals called Gott up on September 2.
 Gott posted a 1.50 ERA in six innings over nine appearances for Washington, striking out six and walking three with no decisions.